-CUL 224 Food and Beverage Cost Control (3 CR)
+CUL 224 FOOD AND BEVERAGE COST CONTROL (3 CR)

-Students are introduced to concepts of food, beverage and labor cost control systems to students preparing for careers in the food, beverage and hospitality industry.
+Students are introduced to concepts of food, beverage and labor cost control systems in preparation for careers in the food, beverage and hospitality industry.
 Students analyze costs related to food and beverage, labor and supplies used in the industry as well as exercises that are related to purchasing and receiving.

-CUL 227 Contemporary Cuisine (3 CR)
+CUL 227 CONTEMPORARY CUISINE (3 CR)